Hulk (film): Accolades

 Connelly and Danny Elfman received nominations at the 30th Saturn Awards with Best Actress and Best Music.
-The film was nominated for Best Science Fiction Film but lost out to X2, another movie based on Marvel characters.
+The film was nominated for Best Science Fiction Film but lost out to X2, another film based on Marvel characters.
 Dennis Muren, Michael Lantieri, and the special effects crew were nominated for Best Special Effects.

 Future

-Canceled sequel
+Cancelled sequel

 In March 2002, during filming for Hulk, producer Avi Arad targeted a May 2005 theatrical release date for a sequel.
 Upon the film's release, screenwriter James Schamus started to plan a sequel featuring Hulk's Grey Hulk persona and considered using the Leader and the Abomination as villains.
 Marvel asked for Abomination's inclusion to be an actual threat to Hulk, unlike General Ross.
-The project ultimately never launched due to Universal not meeting the deadline to begin filming.
+Schamus envisioned the sequel to take place on a Native American reservation and stating it was "Very radioactive and very political".
+He would later walked away from the project.
+The project ultimately never launched due to Universal’s failure to meet the 2004 deadline to begin filming.

 Marvel Cinematic Universe

 In January 2006, Marvel Studios reacquired the film rights to the character, and writer Zak Penn began work on a sequel titled The Incredible Hulk.
 However, Edward Norton rewrote Penn's script after signing on to star, retelling the origin story in flashbacks and revelations, to establish the film as a reboot; director Louis Leterrier agreed with this approach.
 Leterrier acknowledged that the only remaining similarity between the two films was Bruce hiding in South America.

-Amid the rumors of Tobey Maguire and Andrew Garfield returning to reprise their roles in Spider-Man: No Way Home which later turned out to be true, Bana was interviewed by Jake Hamilton to promote his new film The Dry.
-When asked if he would be willing to reprise his role as his version of Bruce Banner in a future MCU project alongside Ruffalo's version of the character, Bana replied:
+In 2021, amid the rumors of Tobey Maguire and Andrew Garfield returning to reprise their roles in Spider-Man: No Way Home which later turned out to be true, Bana was interviewed by Jake Hamilton to promote his new film The Dry (2020).
+When asked if he would be willing to reprise his role as his version of Bruce Banner in a future MCU project alongside Mark Ruffalo's version of the character, Bana replied: